123-anubhav/boot-with-mqtt-and-eclipse-paho-integration/README.md

 # boot-with-mqtt-and-eclipse-paho-integration
 boot with mqtt integration mqtt uses internally eclipse paho

+# Spring Integration MQTT uses the Eclipse Paho Java Client as its transport layer.
+It wraps Paho’s core functionality with Spring’s messaging abstractions—like MessageChannel, MessageHandler, and IntegrationFlow.
+So when you use:
+<artifactId>spring-integration-mqtt</artifactId>

+You're essentially leveraging Paho—but with Spring's declarative configuration, lifecycle management, and integration patterns layered on top.

 ![mqtt](./mqtt%20explorer%20use%20connection%20screenshot.png)

 Spring Integration MQTT setup.
 Let me walk you through each part of your configuration and explain **why changing the topic still works**. -> for dynamic topics